Sign In Forgot Password

 Shabbat Morning - Saturday @ 10:30 am (hybrid)

-Our Shabbat morning services take place every week at the Eastside Jewish Commons (2420 NE Sandy Blvd), immediately following Torah Study.
 Our services are firmly egalitarian, with people of all genders contributing to all parts of the service.
 Davvening at Shir Tikvah is joyous, participatory, and eclectic: our Shabbat observance draws on traditional liturgy with familiar tunes and brings in modern elements that reflect our 21st-century context.
 Most prayers and songs are in Hebrew, and our siddur includes transliteration.
-The atmosphere is welcoming and informal: kids come in and out; community members step up alongside our Rabbi to lead, chant Torah and Haftarah, and engage in discussion; and we endeavor together to create a meaningful and restful Shabbat.
+The atmosphere is welcoming and informal: kids come in and out; community members step up alongside our Rabbi to lead, chant Torah (on the triennial cycle) and Haftarah, and engage in discussion; and we endeavor together to create a meaningful and restful Shabbat.

 After davvening, join us for kiddush: enjoy some grape juice or wine and challah and say hello.